 Coffman, in his commentary, says the following.

 ‘There are magnificent overtones of Calvary itself in this remarkable chapter.
 Job 16:4 reveals that Job’s friends ‘did shake their heads’ at him.
 Job said that God had ‘delivered him to the ungodly’, Job 16:11.
 ‘They gaped upon me with their mouth,’ Job 16:10, ‘They gather themselves together against me’, Job 16:10.
-‘They have smitten (my) cheek reproachfully’, Job 16:10, ‘And have laid my horn in the dust’, Job 16:15.’
+‘They have smitten (my) cheek reproachfully’, Job 16:10, ‘And have laid my horn in the dust’, Job 16:15.
+Now observe that all of these things were prophesied as events connected with the crucifixion of Christ in Psalm 22.
+He will be forsaken by God Delivered to the ungodly, Psalm 22:1.
+They shake their head at him, Psalm 22:7.
+They gape upon him, Psalm 22:13.
+They place him in the dust, Psalm 22:15.
+The evil men surround him, Psalm 22:16.’

 Job now repeats his earlier argument.
 He wants to address God and he doesn’t want to die without the truth being known.
-If blood was spilt, vengeance was to be carried out on the person who spilt the blood, Genesis 4:10-11 / Ezekiel 24:7-8, Job here, felt he was being unjustifiably killed.
+If blood was spilt, vengeance was to be carried out on the person who spilt the blood, Job 16:18 / Genesis 4:10-11 / Ezekiel 24:7-8, Job here, felt he was being unjustifiably killed.

-Job knew at this point he couldn’t turn to his friends to defend him and so, in faith, he ends by focusing on God knowing that He would be the final judge of his righteousness, 1 Peter 1:10-12.
+He appeals to the earth and the heaven to be witnesses of his innocence, Job 16:19, and he is pretty confident that he does have a witness, Job 16:20 / Job 19:25-27.
+Job knew at this point he couldn’t turn to his friends to defend him and so, in faith, he ends by focusing on God knowing that He would be the final judge of his righteousness, Job 16:21-22 / Job 17:1-2 / 1 Peter 1:10-12.